How Do I Alleviate Feelings Of Sexual Shame And Guilt?

 Take things slowly

 Conscious masturbation practices can help you to get to know yourself and what you like or don’t like.
-It can also be an effective method of working to establish feelings of pleasure without guilt around sex.
+It can also be an effective method of working to establish feelings of pleasure without shame around sex.
 Tapping into your sexual preferences by yourself may be a step in the right direction toward engaging comfortably in sexual behavior with a partner when you’re ready.

-Find a supportive partner
+Find a supportive sexual partner to address feelings of sexual shame

 If you are uncomfortable with sex or conversations about sex, your partner should meet you where you are emotionally and not push you to sexually engage until you’re ready.
 If you are having sex, but you have difficulty or don’t enjoy it, a healthy partner may be open to talking about that (if you feel comfortable) without negativity or blame.

-Suppose your partner doesn’t provide you with this kind of support.
+Suppose your partner doesn’t provide you with this kind of sexual support.
 In that case, it may be necessary to address it with them and, if they’re open to it, speak with a professional specializing in intimacy and relationships for help.

 Work to build confidence regarding sexual desire